Zighhi/Interactive-Plant-Installation/README.md

 3. Start the `classifier.py` script using Pymax for real-time classification.
 4. Open the Max/MSP patch `plant_synthesis.maxpat`.
 5. Interact with the plant – the system generates dynamic sound responses based on the detected interaction.
-6. Aditionally route the audio from Max to Ableton for mixing using something like VB-Cable (Optional)
+6. Aditionally route the audio from Max to Ableton for mixing and additionall effects using something like [VB-Cable](https://vb-audio.com/Cable/) (Optional)
+  -   For using the Ableton project available in the repository it is required to have installed the [Soundtoys 5 VST's](https://www.soundtoys.com/product/soundtoys-5/)

 It is also possible to emulate the plant by running the emulate_plant.py script, but first the path to the recordings must be modified locally: /Firmware/Recs.

 ## Links